 - 1. Generally.
 Permitted uses and Development Standards in applicable LEGACY ZONING DISTRICTS may continue and be carried on in NON-CONFORMING STRUCTURES, even where the CCFBC, see Part 7, Section 702.
 Use Table, would apply Additional Regulations that cannot be satisfied. - 2.
 CCFBC Uses in Non-Conforming Structures.
-Uses permitted within the CCFBC, and which cannot be found in a property's applicable LEGACY ZONING DISTRICT, are permitted in Non-Conforming STRUCTURES, and will not result in a destruction of legal non-conforming status. - 3.
-Other Uses.
-Where a use is not permitted as a matter of right by a LEGACY ZONING DISTRICT, or otherwise allowed by CCFBC, an applicant may: - a.
-Redevelop following the CCFBC standards; or - b.
-Follow the CCPUD process established in Appendices A and B.
+Uses permitted within the CCFBC, and which cannot be found in a property's applicable LEGACY ZONING DISTRICT, are permitted in Non-Conforming structures, and will not result in a destruction of legal non-conforming status.